Lot Clearing & Tree Removal

 • Wetlands Permit: Development in wetlands ½ acre or smaller are exempt from wetland permitting.
 To work in and around wetlands greater than ½ acre, you may be required to obtain a permit from the City, St Johns River Water Management District, or Florida Department of Environmental Protection.
 Contact the Development Services Department at 386-775-5415 if you are unsure whether a permit is required.

-• Protected Species Permitting: Listed here are some of the protected species that will require additional permitting through federal and/or state agencies: Gopher Tortoise, Florida Scrub Jays, Osprey, and Bald Eagle.
+• Protected Species Permitting: Protected species that will require additional permitting through federal and/or state agencies include, but are not limited to: Gopher Tortoise, Florida Scrub Jays, Osprey, and Bald Eagle.
 These species are protected by federal and/or state law.
 Contact Permit Staff for protected wildlife permitting or technical assistance at:

 Florida Fish and Wildlife Conservation Commission